An MS-13 leader is sentenced to 68 years in case involving 8 Long Island murders

 Alexi Saenz pleaded guilty last year for his role in ordering and approving the killings as well as other crimes during a rash of bloody violence that prompted President Donald Trump to make several visits to Long Island and call for the death penalty for Saenz and other gang members during his first term in the White House.

-Saenz’s lawyers sought a sentence of 45 years behind bars, but prosecutors wanted the judge to impose the maximum sentence of 70 years.
-Prosecutors, who previously withdrew their intent to seek the death penalty, said Saenz deserves to live out his days in prison for his “senseless” and “sadistic” crimes.
+Saenz’s lawyers sought a sentence of 45 years behind bars, but prosecutors, who previously withdrew their intent to seek the death penalty, argued for a maximum sentence of 70 years.

-Judge Gary Brown, in handing down the sentence, said the reduction of two years from the maximum recognized Saenz's role in pleading guilty and avoiding a painful and costly trial, as well as his efforts in convincing his younger brother, the gang's second-in-command, to do the same.

-“This small adjustment is more than what was afforded to his victims,“ the judge said, “none of whom will ever enjoy another day on this planet.“

-Saenz, addressing the court, asked for forgiveness from God, his family and the relatives of the victims.
+Saenz, addressing the court, asked for forgiveness from God, his family and the victims’ families, saying he wasn’t the same person he was all those years ago.

+“There are no winners,“ she said.
+“There has been a lot of pain and suffering.”

+In court, Todd had argued that Saenz suffers from intellectual disabilities and lasting trauma from a difficult upbringing in his native El Salvador that allowed him to be recruited and unwittingly “groomed” into MS-13.

-Saenz, also known as “Blasty” and “Big Homie,” was the leader of an MS-13 clique operating in Brentwood and Central Islip known as Sailors Locos Salvatruchas Westside.
+Saenz, also known as "Blasty" and "Big Homie," was the leader of a clique, or local chapter, of Mara Salvatrucha known as the Sailors Locos Salvatruchas Westside that operated in Brentwood and Central Islip.

 He admitted last July that he’d authorized the eight killings and three other attempted killings of perceived rivals and others who had disrespected or feuded with the clique.

-Among the killings were those of Kayla Cuevas, 16, and Nisa Mickens, 15, lifelong friends and classmates at Brentwood High School who were slain with a machete and a baseball bat.
-Authorities said there had been a dispute weeks earlier between one of the girls and gang members.
+Among the most prominent killings were those of Mickens and Kayla Cuevas, lifelong friends and classmates at Brentwood High School who were slain with a machete and a baseball bat after prosecutors say one of the girls had a dispute with gang members.

-Other victims included Javier Castillo, 15, of Central Islip, who was befriended by gang members only to be cut down with a machete in an isolated marsh.

-Another victim, Oscar Acosta, 19, was found dead in a wooded area near railroad tracks nearly five months after he left his Brentwood home to play soccer.

 Saenz also admitted to arson, firearms offenses and drug trafficking — the proceeds of which went toward buying firearms, more drugs and providing contributions to the wider MS-13 gang.